Abion / Blog / Italian Supreme Court gives the iconic Vespa the red light in landmark ruling

 Contact me

-Empower your brand with strong trademark protection
+Empower your brand with strong trade mark protection

 Contact our lawyers and experts today.